-Debt Collection Service will not collect personally-identifiable information about you (e.g. your name, address, telephone number or email address (personal data)) through our web site unless you have provided it to us voluntarily.
-Personal data that you provide to us will only be used by us or a third party on our behalf to contact you in relation to matters relating to the administration of payroll and/or pensions and associated professions and services.
+Debt Collection Service will not collect personally-identifiable information about you (e.g. your name, address, telephone number or email address (personal data)) through our website unless you have provided it to us voluntarily.
+Personal data that you provide to us will only be used by us or a third party on our behalf to contact you in relation to matters relating to the administration of debt collection and associated professions and services.

 • Additional Information Collected Automatically

 In some cases, we may automatically (i.e. not via registration) collect technical information when you connect to our site that is not personally-identifiable.
 Examples of this type of information include the type of Internet Browser you are using, the type of computer operating system you are using and the domain name of the website from which you linked to our site.

 When you complete an online form on our website we will collect information on your computer, browser, operating system, IP address and other non-personal information.
 This information is used for analytical purposes and to assist with the tracing of any inappropriate use of the system.

 • Information Placed Automatically on Your Computer - Cookies

 When you view one of our websites, we may store some information on your computer.
 This information will be in the form of a "Cookie" or similar file and can help us in many ways.
 For example, Cookies allow us to tailor a website to better match your interests and preferences, and to monitor frequency of visit(s) to our site.
 With most Internet Browsers, you can erase Cookies from your computer hard drive, block all Cookies or receive a warning before a Cookie is stored.
 Please refer to your Browser instructions or help screen to learn more about these functions.

 We record some of our telephone calls, this is to help us review notes of telephone conversations and also to later verify the contents of a conversation.
 Our recording of telephone calls is in compliance with The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, and other relevant legislation.